I may receive commissions from purchases made through links in this article. Full Disclosure

 Note: Coconut oil melts at 76 degrees so whether it is whipped or not, it will still soften or melt in the summer.

 Variations: There are other ingredients that you can add to your diaper cream if you would like.
-Some of the more popular optional ingredients are: Vitamin E, lavender essential oil, chamomile essential oil, or calendula.
+Some of the more popular optional ingredients are: Vitamin E, chamomile essential oil, or calendula.
+You can also check out my recipe for lavender diaper cream.